 Off-site power supply to enable safe shutdown of the plant during an electric system or plant event; and

 Avoiding preventable challenges to nuclear safety as a result of an electric system disturbance, transient, or condition.

-PLANNED (as defined in Attachment K of Section II of the ISO-NE Tariff)
+PLANNED (as defined in Attachment K of the OATT)

-A transmission upgrade the ISO has approved under Section I.3.9 of the tariff.
-(Both a Needs Assessment and a Solutions Study have been completed for planned projects.)
+A transmission upgrade the ISO has approved under Section I.3.9 of the Tariff (Both a transmission Needs Assessment and a Solutions Study have been completed for planned projects).

-PROPOSED (as defined in Attachment K of Section II of the ISO-NE Tariff)
+PROPOSED (as defined in Attachment K of the OATT)

-A regulated transmission solution that (1) has been proposed in response to a specific identified needs in a needs assessment or the RSP and (2) has been evaluated or further defined and developed in a Solutions Study, as specified in the OATT, Attachment K, Section 4.2(b) but has not received ISO-NE approval under Section I.3.9 of the tariff.
-The regulated transmission solution must include analysis sufficient to support a determination by the ISO, as communicated to the PAC, that it would likely meet the identified need included in the needs assessment or the RSP, but has not received approval by the ISO under Section I.3.9 of the Tariff.
+A regulated transmission solution that (1) has been proposed in response to a specific identified needs in a transmission Needs Assessment or the Regional System Plan (RSP) and (2) has been evaluated or further defined and developed in a Solutions Study, as specified in the OATT, Attachment K, Section 4.2(b) but has not received ISO approval under Section I.3.9 of the Tariff.
+The regulated transmission solution must include analysis sufficient to support a determination by the ISO, as communicated to the PAC, that it would likely meet the identified need included in the transmission Needs Assessment or the RSP, but has not received approval by the ISO under Section I.3.9 of the Tariff.

 PROTECTION GROUP (as defined in NPCC Glossary of Terms)